-If either party rejects the sanction/responsive action, a hearing will be held on the sanction/responsive action only, according to the procedures below.
+If either party rejects the sanction/responsive action, an EGP hearing will be held on the sanction/responsive action only, according to the EGP procedures below, except in the case of respondent employees represented by unions, whose grievance hearing process is described in respective collective bargaining agreements.

 b.
-Formal Hearing - Student Judicial Affairs
+Formal Hearing